The Canadian First-Time Home Buyers Guide 2019

-While there are some folks are more than capable of doing their own minor home renos, anything involving mechanical, plumbing, electrical, or structural work requires professional input and advice.
+While some folks are more than capable of doing their own minor home renos, anything involving mechanical, plumbing, electrical, or structural work requires professional input and advice.
 There are tons of videos online that make it look like anyone can renovate a house, but skilled trades require actual skills and real experience.

 If you found the right tutorial video, would you be eager to fix your own tooth cavity?
 Some things are better left to the experts.